Flagsmith/flagsmith-jira-integration/docs/decisions/0001-use-atlassian-forge.md

 ## Decision Drivers

-- Overall requirement to quickly tick the box that Flagsmith has a Jira integration and offer MVP functionality which can be iterated on later.
+- Overall requirement to quickly tick the box that Flagsmith has a Jira integration and offer MVP functionality which can be iterated on later

 ## Considered Options